What Am I Owed?

 Can independent contractors use these calculators?

 Yes.
 Independent contractors can use the calculators to estimate unpaid amounts, though payment rules may differ from employee wage laws.
+The Misclassification Cost Calculator is specifically designed for workers who believe they may have been incorrectly classified as contractors.

 How do I calculate back pay?

 To calculate back pay, multiply the difference between what you should have been paid and what you were actually paid by the number of hours or pay periods affected.
 For hourly employees: (correct rate − actual rate) × total hours.
 For salary employees: (correct salary − actual salary) ÷ pay periods × periods affected.
-Use our Back Pay Calculator for instant estimates including interest.
+Use the Back Pay Calculator for instant estimates including interest.